tnnandi/agentic_lab_academy/README.md

 - The Academy implementation continues to rely on the same LLM prompt engineering as the original project; ensure the selected backend in `config.py` (Ollama or ALCF) is reachable and authenticated.
 - The orchestrator uses a `ThreadPoolExecutor` to offload blocking LLM and subprocess calls while keeping inter-agent communication asynchronous.

-## License

-This codebase inherits the licensing terms of the upstream Agentic Lab project.